Crispy Crab Cake Bites Recipe (Cheesecake Factory Copycat)

 Ingredients

-For the crab:
+For the Crab Bites

-• ½ cup mayonnaise
+• 1/2 cup mayonnaise

 • 1 large egg

-• 1 teaspoon dijon mustard
+• 1 teaspoon Dijon mustard

-• 16 ounces lump crabmeat
+• 16 ounces lump crabmeat, about 2 cups

-• cup panko breadcrumbs
+• 2/3 cup panko breadcrumbs

-For the mustard sauce:
+For the Mustard Sauce

-• ½ cup mayonnaise
+• 1/2 cup mayonnaise

-• 2 tablespoons dijon mustard
+• 2 tablespoons Dijon mustard

 • 1 teaspoon granulated garlic